nichiesystems/uswdocs/src/faq/ios/de/dexes-swaps/are-there-any-risks-when-swapping-cryptocurrency.md

   Price slippage occurs because of changing market conditions between the moment the transaction is submitted to the network and its verification on a blockchain.
 The duration between the order submission and its verification depends on the network conditions and the transaction fee set by the user.

-  Unstoppable displays potential slippage amount by providing estimated and guaranteed amount of tokens users expected to receive as a result of the swap transaction.
+  Scurdex displays potential slippage amount by providing estimated and guaranteed amount of tokens users expected to receive as a result of the swap transaction.

   Users have an option to indicate acceptable slippage levels when sending transactions.
 By default the value is set to %0.5 - %1 depending on the DEX being used.